LiamJCates/Programming-Notes/C++/Types&Values/UserDefinedTypes.md

 A union is a struct in which all members are allocated at the same address so that the union occupies only as much space as its largest member.
 Naturally, a union can hold a value for only one member at a time.

+The union is a cousin of the POD that puts all of its members in the same place.
+You can think of unions as different views or interpretations of a block of memory.

 Declaring a Union
 A union is declared using keyword union, followed by the name of the union and its data members within braces: union UnionName